-The Department of Theology offers the Master of Arts in Theological Studies (MATS) as an integrated approach to Christian theological graduate education designed to prepare students for enhanced ministry, both lay and vocational, in their churches and to prepare those who want to pursue further graduate study.
-In addition, we have a number of students in the program with non-theological vocational callings, but they study with us to enrich their own spiritual journey.
+With the Master of Arts in Theological Studies offers an integrated approach to Christian theological graduate education designed to prepare students for enhanced ministry, both lay and vocational, in their churches and to prepare those who want to pursue further graduate study.
+In addition, we have a number of students in the program with non-theological vocational callings, but who study with us to enrich their own spiritual journey.
 For those hoping to pursue vocational ministry, you may also be interested in our Master of Divinity (MDiv) degree.

 We value and draw from our Baptist heritage, but our faculty and students represent a range of evangelical traditions and denominations.
 Thus, we welcome anyone who would wish to study with us.